hupili/python-for-data-and-media-communication-gitbook/notes-week-11.md

 ![Seaborn likes bookmark](assets/seaborn-likes-bookmark2.png)

-For more seaborn examples and tutorials, you can refer [here](hhttps://seaborn.pydata.org/tutorial.html)
+For more seaborn examples, you can refer [the official tutorial](hhttps://seaborn.pydata.org/tutorial.html).

 ### plotly